 In early lab experiments, Zak studied the role of oxytocin in economic decision-making using trust games.
 In these games, all participants were given $10 and told that they could give all or part of their money to another, anonymous participant.
 Whatever amount was given away would immediately be tripled, and recipients of the bonus could then choose to share (or not share) profits with their anonymous donors.
 So, for example, if participant A gave participant B $5, participant B would have $25 total, and could choose to return some to A or keep it all.
 The more money A gives to B, the more trust A is demonstrating, and the bigger the potential for both to come out winners.
 But there’s always the possibility that B could just walk away with all of the profits.

 When Zak initially ran this experiment, he found was that 90 percent of A’s would trust B with some money, and 95 percent of B’s would return money to A, with both increasing their profits.
-In addition, by measuring oxytocin levels in both A’s and B’s just before these transactions, Zak was able to show that the higher the oxytocin level in participant A’s blood, the greater the amount of money he or she would give to participant B, and the greater the amount of oxytocin in B’s blood, the more he or she would return to A.
+In addition, by measuring oxytocin levels in both A’s and B’s just before these transactions, Zak was able to show that the higher the oxytocin level in participant A’s blood, the greater the amount of money they would give to participant B, and the greater the amount of oxytocin in B’s blood, the more they would return to A.

 In other words, it appears we are programmed through oxytocin to respond to generosity with generosity, and to trust with trust, showing that these factors influence economic decisions as much or more than self-interest.